itinance/react-native-fs/README.md

                            This option is currently only available for iOS, see the [Background Downloads Tutorial (iOS)](#background-downloads-tutorial-ios) section.

 (IOS only): If `options.resumable` is provided, it will be invoked when the download has stopped and and can be resumed using `resumeDownload()`.

+(IOS only): If `options.allowsCellularAccess` is false, files will only be downloaded when a Wi-Fi connection is available. (default: `true`).

 ### `stopDownload(jobId: number): void`